webcompat/webcompat.com/CONTRIBUTING.md

 Anything labeled ["status: good-first-bug"](https://github.com/webcompat/webcompat.com/labels/status:%20good%20first%20bug) is perfect for getting started!

+> Note: We do not recommend working on more than two `good-first-bugs`.
+Take it slow and your time to get into the projects own flow.

 ## Feature Requests

 You can request a new feature by [submitting an issue](#filing-an-issue) to our repo.
 If you would like to implement a new feature then consider what kind of change it is: